gcmd/gcmd.github.io/_posts/2021-01-25-Build-on-Ubuntu-2004.md

 This will result in gnome-commander being installed.
 However, there is a dependent package which gdebi will not install (two packages if you chose to build gnome-commander with the unique option.)
-It must be obtained from the Ubuntu 18.04 repo.
+The packages must be obtained from the Ubuntu 18.04 repo.
 As was done for the initial build, add the necessary repo to /etc/apt/sources.list.
 In this case only the univers repo is needed.

 ```
 sudo vim /etc/apt/sources.list